MezMerrit/AU-School-Handwriting-Fonts/NSW-ACT-School-Fonts/readme.md

 ## Using Open Type Features ##

-To access alternate glyphs in Adobe InDesign or Illustrator, choose *Window > Type & Tables > Glyphs*; in Photoshop, choose *Window > Glyphs*.
+To access alternate glyphs in Adobe InDesign or Illustrator, choose *Window > Type & Tables > Glyphs*.

+In Photoshop, choose *Window > Glyphs*.
 In the panel that opens, click *Show menu* and choose *Alternates for Selection*.
 Double-click an alternate's thumbnail to swap them out.

 More info about using Open Type features [here](https://www.fonts.com/content/learning/fontology/level-4/fine-typography/locating-alternate-glyphs).